TechnionAVFormula/Hardware_Algo/In Competition Notes.md

 pressing the brake pedal.
 This test must prove the functionality of the complete BSPD except for any commercially available current sensors.

+EV6.1.8 It must be possible to demonstrate that all features of the shutdown circuit function correctly.
+This includes all interlocks.

 ## Maintenance
 - Master switches must not be removed during maintenance (T11.2.4).
 - Shutdown buttons  must not be removed during maintenance (T11.4.6).